|An older man was walking his cow down the road.|

 |An Indian Roller.|

 After completing the transaction, the man handed us a piece of paper with the name of a different hotel, The Orchid, explaining that’s where we were going.
-A reservation for one month had been arranged for us and we were to leave right away.
-They’d managed to find a driver to move us to the new location as opposed to using a police vehicle as had been mentioned yesterday.
+A reservation for one month had been arranged for us, and we were to leave right away.
+They’d managed to find a driver to move us to the new location instead of using a police vehicle as mentioned yesterday.

-There we were hotels closing like dominoes falling, all over Mumbai along with owners of holiday homes not responding to our inquiries and literally nowhere for us to go.
+There we were, hotels closing like dominoes falling, all over Mumbai, along with owners of holiday homes not responding to our inquiries and nowhere to go.
 My heart was pounding in my chest.
 Tom kept reminding me to stay calm while we figured something out.

-As much as the staff at The Orchid wanted to help us there was little they could do.
-The amazing hotel manager/concierge, Mr. Wesley Fernandes, immediately got to work trying with the utmost effort to find a solution for us.
+As much as the staff at The Orchid wanted to help us, there was little they could do.
+The fantastic hotel manager/concierge, Mr. Wesley Fernandes, immediately worked with the utmost effort to find a solution for us.

 |Gorgeous leis of flowers offered for sale for offerings.|

 Partway through Mr. Fernandes’ diligent calling, he approached us and said he’d located a hotel the government had required to stay open… For suspected cases of Covid-19 required quarantine.

 Tom and I had agreed that, no matter what, we would not stay in one of those toxic situations.
 Mr. Fernandes didn’t think we’d willingly remain in such a facility.
 Subsequently, he continued the search.
 After a highly stressful hour, he found us a hotel, the Courtyard by Marriott, close to the airport.

 He suggested we book it online right away, which we did, after which he spoke to a reception staff member who confirmed the reservation had come through and we were good to go.